 We've aligned our delivery approach to the VA's Digital Service Handbook.
 And focused our initial product strategy on figuring out how to design an experience that leads to the wider adoption of three life-saving and cost-saving practices (for example, rapid naloxone delivery).
 These practices have already been proven to work at small subset of the VHA's healthcare facilities.

-After validating our primary design solution through extensive user research, we rapidly iterated toward the release of beta and production versions of the platform — with an initial collection of over 50 practices.
+After validating our primary design solution through research and prototyping, we rapidly iterated toward the release of beta and production versions of the platform — with an initial collection of over 50 practices.

 - Delivered an alpha version of the platform within two months